 Whether it’s the fluid movements of a jellyfish or the antics of an ape, observing wildlife can reduce stress.
-As life in America enters into unprecedentedly worrying times, tune into these live animal cams for a bit of zen.
+Tune into these live animal cams for a bit of zen.

 Maybe it’s because I’m a Pisces, but the sound of waves lapping at the beach is the most soothing sound in the world.
 And I could watch fish swim all day long without a care in the world.